coveo/stew/README.md

 # Prerequisites
+*Changed in 4.0*: You need poetry 2.0 or higher.
+*Changed in 4.0*: Poetry must have been installed with python 3.9 or higher, but you can still use it on projects requiring older versions of python.

-*Changed in 3.1*: You need python 3.9+ to run stew, but you can still use it on projects requiring older versions of python.
+*Changed in 3.1*: You need python 3.9 or higher, but you can still use it on projects requiring older versions of python.
 *Changed in 3.0*: `poetry` is no longer provided out-of-the-box.

 You need [poetry](https://python-poetry.org/) installed on your system, and it must be available through the `PATH`.

-The `3.0` version of `coveo-stew` is designed to work with modern versions of `poetry`.

 While it is compatible with older versions, old poetry issues such as [this](https://github.com/python-poetry/poetry/issues/3189)